The trapping effect on degenerate horizons: The non-degenerate Morawetz estimate

 The proof of Theorem \ref{theo1} heavily relies on the use of the singular vector field

 as a multiplier vector field.
 Here $r_{hor}$ is the radius of the event horizon and hence this vector field is singular on the event horizon.

 As was noted in Section \ref{sec:TheEstimateForTheSphericalMean}, the most critical term in the analysis is the integral $I_{4}$ given by \eqref{i4}.
 Note that the boundeness of the limit as $r_{0}\rightarrow r_{hor}$ (where the event horizon is located at $r=r_{hor}$) of this integral in the extremal case is a new feature of the geometry of degenerate horizons.
 In other words, the product $\partial_{r}\psi\cdot\partial_{v}\psi$ oscillates in time faster and faster as we approach the event horizon forcing thus the singular integral $I_{4}$ to have a finite limit.
 Such an oscillation cease to hold in the sub-extremal case.
-Indeed, consider solutions to the wave equation with initial data in the class $\mathcal{C}_{data}$ given by

-for some constants $R_{1},R_{2}>r_{hor}$.
-We will next show that if we consider generic solutions to the wave equation on sub-extremal black holes with data in the class $\mathcal{C}_{data}$ then
+Indeed, we will next show that for generic solutions to the wave equation on sub-extremal black holes we have